-Reservation for SC / ST / OBC / Ex-Serviceman/ PH i.e. (Persons with Disability (PWD)/ etc. categories is available as per Government of India norms.
+Reservation for SC / ST / OBC / Ex-Serviceman/ PH i.e. (Persons with Disability (PWD)/ etc. categories are available as per Government of India norms.

 The posts of Stenographers Gr.
 “C” have been identified suitable for:

-Vacancies be uploaded on the website of the Commission once it is finalized by the concerned authorities.
+Vacancies are uploaded on the website of the Commission once it is finalized by the concerned authorities.

 Ques.
 What is the easiest type of shorthand that one can learn?